 - Beneficiary Deed.
 A beneficiary deed transfers a person’s interest in real estate to another person upon the owner’s death.
 We sometimes describe beneficiary deeds as “transfer-on-death deeds,” because this accurately describes what they do.
 This type of deed is similar to setting up a transfer-on-death (TOD) designation on your real estate.
 Beneficiary deeds have many formal requirements, and we have seen many completed improperly by people trying to create them on their own.
 It is very important to seek the services of an attorney when creating any deed, especially a beneficiary deed.
 In addition, beneficiary deeds must be filed during the owner’s lifetime.

 - Correction Deed/Corrective Deed.
 Sometimes a previous real estate deed will include a mistake or inaccuracy, such as a misspelled name, incorrect legal description, or inaccurate description of the way in which the parties own the property (joint tenants, tenancy in common, tenants by entirety).
 Usually a corrective deed can be used to fix the problem.
-Anyone seeking to use a correction deed/corrective deed should hire an attorney to do so; do not attempt this on your own.
+Anyone seeking to use a correction deed/corrective deed should hire a licensed Missouri attorney to do so; do not attempt this on your own.

 - Deed of Heirship/Affidavit of Heirship.
 Typically, when someone passes away owning real estate in their name only, the real estate becomes “stuck” in the name of the person who owned it (unless they use a beneficiary deed as described above), and the property must then go through probate.
 However, there are special rules in Missouri that sometimes allow for alternative procedures outside of probate under very specific circumstances.
 For more information, please visit our webpage dedicated to affidavits of heirship/deeds of heirship and view our video on the subject.
-This is a complicated process, one that would be very difficult for someone to attempt without an attorney.
+This is a complicated process, one that would be very difficult for someone to attempt without a licensed Missouri attorney.